- 1 What is a dashboard camera?

 Many dash cams advertise what processor the camera is based on.
 The processor is the CPU of the camera.
 While the processor is important, the quality of the CMOS sensor and lens are key as well.
 This is why different dash cams with the same processor can have dramatically different video quality.

 When looking for a dash cam, there are numerous sources you can purchase from.

 In some cities, you might be lucky to find a “bricks and mortar” dash cam vendor.
 These are rare but more retailers are carrying dash cams now.
-Unfortunately many local vendors sell low quality or fake dash cams.
+Unfortunately many local vendors sell low quality dash cams.
 There are some local vendors selling higher quality cams now.
 The advantage of buying from a local vendor is warranty support if something goes wrong.
 The main disadvantage is pricing.
 In many cases, the price is significantly higher than the online price (double or even more).

 Amazon carries a wide range of cameras and has an excellent return policy.
 While prices are slightly higher than direct from China vendors, Amazon has faster shipping and greater peace of mind.
 However make sure you do your research before purchasing a cam on Amazon since there have been reports of unscrupulous sellers buying reviews.

 You can usually find many of the Chinese cameras here.
 Also the Korean and Taiwan gray market cameras are sold here as well, often for much cheaper than from authorized channels. eBay and Paypal buyer protection is very good and many of the big dash cam sellers take their reputation seriously.